About Freshwater Commercial Fishing in Mississippi

 A valid tag will be waterproof and have waterproof marking, or engraving, of the fisher's MDWFP Number in legible numbers at least ΒΌ" in height.
 A valid tag can be either a tag supplied by the fisherman, or tags previously sold by MDWFP in which the owner has engraved their MDWFP # on the tag.
 All tags sold by MDWFP prior to June 25, 2012 are no longer valid, as they do not have the owner's MDWFP # on the tag.
 However, those tags can be flipped over and will be valid when engraved or marked with gear owner's MDWFP #.
 The MDWFP # is a number unique to each customer of the MDWFP license system.

-Asian Carp Resources
+Invasive Carp Resources

-Video Tips for Preparing Asian Carp
+Video Tips for Preparing Invasive Carp

 Introduction and basic cleaning